Cash Optimization

 Dynamic Discounting

 One tool gaining a lot of traction is dynamic discounting.
-Dynamic discounting is a method whereby the buying company offers select suppliers early payment of their outstanding invoice(s) for accepting a discount off of the amount due.
+Dynamic discounting is a method whereby the buying company offers select suppliers early payment of their outstanding invoice(s) for accepting a discount off the amount due.

 In order for your AP department to take advantage of dynamic discounting, invoices must be ready for payment quickly.
 Dynamic discounting will not work if invoices become ready to pay only a few days before the due date.
-You must also have an efficient disbursement process as someone accepting a discount for quick payment will not want to wait for the next “check run” or “ACH run.”
+You must also have an efficient disbursement process, as someone accepting a discount for quick payment will not want to wait for the next “check run” or “ACH run.”

 Other Tools